SolidHal/PrawnOS/README.md

 `make kernel` builds just the kernel

-`make filesystem` builds the filesystem and kernel into a PrawnOS.img
+`make filesystem` builds the -BASE filesystem image with no kernel

-`make kernel_inject` Injects a newly built kernel into a previously build PrawnOS.img located in the root of the checkout
+`make kernel_inject` Injects a newly built kernel into a previously build PrawnOS.img located in the root of the checkout.
+Usually, this will be a copy of the -BASE image made by make filesystem

 You can use the environment variable `PRAWNOS_DEBOOTSTRAP_MIRROR` to use a non-default Debian mirror with debootstrap.
 For example, to use [Debian's Tor onion service mirror](https://onion.debian.org/) with debootstrap, you can build with `sudo PRAWNOS_DEBOOTSTRAP_MIRROR=http://vwakviie2ienjx6t.onion/debian make image`.